How to Sell a House As-Is in Ohio

 You’ll also be prompted to fill out information about termite damage if there are problems or defects in the electrical or plumbing systems, and if you know of the presence of hazardous materials in the home, such as lead-based paint or asbestos.

 No matter what method you choose to sell your home, it’s required to make these disclosures to the best of your ability.
-However, Ohio does not allow certain exceptions for sellers who haven’t lived in the home.
+Ohio does not allow certain exceptions for sellers who haven’t lived in the home.

-Review your options to sell as-is in Ohio
+Review your options to sell ‘as is’ in Ohio

 The main options to sell a house as-is include:

-List as-is with the help of a real estate agent
+List ‘as is’ with the help of a real estate agent

 A great real estate agent will provide assistance throughout the process of listing and selling a home as-is.
 An agent gives simple presentation tips to improve marketing, helps to set an appropriate price that reflects the home’s condition, and works to find a buyer willing and eager to buy your home in its current state.